BrucePerens/seplos_c/README.md

 >
 > **The battery is a high-energy device. _It's dangerous!_**
 >
-> The battery and this software should be handled only by a person who is properly
+> The battery and this software should be handled only by a person who is fully
 > trained in all of the risk presented by a high-energy system.
 >
 > You may damage your battery through use of this software, or cause other damage,